RaneKun/Tagify-Manual/TECHNICAL_GUIDE.md

 | `HARD_ABORT_LOGPROB` | Lyrics Offline | `-0.60` | Below this, a track is declared instrumental outright |
 | `MIN_TOTAL_WORDS` | Lyrics Offline | `15` | Minimum kept-segment word count to avoid the instrumental gate |

-Input/output folders and (for Spotify Tagger) credentials are **not** in the `CONFIG` block — they're prompted for interactively on first run and saved to `configs/<script_name>.json`.
+Input/output folders and credentials are **not** in the `CONFIG` block — they're prompted for interactively on first run and saved to `configs/<script_name>.json`.
 Delete that file to be re-prompted from scratch.

 ---

 ## 6. Further Troubleshooting

-Beyond what's in the main README:
+Beyond what's in the main [README](https://github.com/RaneKun/Tagify/blob/a96a1aa1f20c30d4d53dd5ba853f506e375f2983/README.md):

 | Symptom | Likely cause | Fix |
 |---|---|---|